10 Facts About The Ringneck Snake (USA)

 Southern ring-necked snake.
 Source: iNaturalist – CC0.

 The ring-necked snake has 14 different subspecies under its umbrella.
-Most of the differences are subtle scale variations, but the signature neck ring is the exception.
+Most of the differences involve subtle scale variations, but the signature neck ring is the exception.

 In the northern ring-necked snake, which stretches from northern Florida to Ontario, the ring is white/cream coloured and completely unbroken.
 In the equally common Mississippi ring-necked snake, the ring is much thinner and sometimes broken.
 The southern ring-neck found in Florida often has gaps in the middle, while the Florida keys version (very rare) has only an extremely faint ring.